defifuture/erc20-batched-meta-transactions/README.md

 }
 ```

-An alternative is to use `pragma experimental ABIEncoderV2;` and send data in as an object (as a Struct).
+> An alternative is to use `pragma experimental ABIEncoderV2;` and send data in as an object (as a Struct), but this pragma is not recommended for production.

 ### What is the relayer fee?